xletmjm416/koko/README.md

 Typically one mathematically treats a model as a function of input data $x$, given parameters $p$:
 $$y = f(x; p)$$
 and it outputs $y$.
-Note there is a clear distiction between model *input*, which is usually market data, and model *parameters*, which once calibrated are the same for any data inputted.
+Note there is a clear distiction between model *input*, which is usually a result of an experiment, market data, output from a random number generator or some other type of independent observation, whereas model *parameters*, once calibrated, are the fixed for any data inputted.
+Calibration is, in general, a procedure that finds parameters that best match the observed data.
 We can therefore consider models of fixed parameters to be functions of data only.
 The models themselves are outputs of model factories, which must be passed given parameters:
 $$model = factory(p)$$